niHonkage/DocsLearning/en/learn-more/faq/use-llms-faq.md

 For example, in the table below, only retain the second row's header.
 The first row (Table 1) is an extra header and should be removed.

-### 20. Why can't I use GPT-4 in Dify even though I bought ChatGPT Plus?
+### 20. Why can't I use GPT-4 in Fusionworks even though I bought ChatGPT Plus?

 OpenAI's GPT-4 model API and ChatGPT Plus are two separate products with separate charges.
 The model API has its own pricing.
 Refer to [OpenAI pricing documentation](https://openai.com/pricing).
 To apply for paid access, you must first bind a card.
 Binding a card grants GPT-3.5 access but not GPT-4 access.
 GPT-4 access requires a paid bill.
 Refer to [OpenAI official documentation](https://platform.openai.com/account/billing/overview) for details.

 ### 21. How to add other Embedding Models?

-Dify supports the following for use as Embedding models.
+Fusionworks supports the following for use as Embedding models.
 Simply select the `Embeddings` type in the configuration box.

 * Azure
 * LocalAI